Seven Sisters, Neath Port Talbot: Present day

-The former colliery site now has the Canolfan sheltered housing complex, and the Ysticlau Park playing field.
+The former colliery site now has the Ysticlau Park playing field.
 Some history of the village still remains, with the pit head winding gear sunk in the ground next to the site of the old colliery, and five pairs of preserved sections of railway line indicating the size of the enterprise.

 Although the railway still runs through the village, the station was removed and the line is at present freight only.
-Access to Neath is via the First Cymru 907 services to/from Coelbren; while the 158/X58 services run to Swansea's Quadrant Bus Station to/from Banwen.
-The former pit head baths were converted to an indoor swimming pool which was later converted into a multi-purpose Community Hall.
+Access to Neath is via the First Cymru 907 and X8 services to/from Coelbren The former pit head baths were converted to an indoor swimming pool which was later converted into a multi-purpose Community Hall.

 Originally the colliery team, Seven Sisters RFC founded in 1897, are a WRU affiliated rugby union club.

 The village has as of 2019 a post office, small convenience shop, hairdressers, a cafe/fish and chip shop, a takeaway selling pizzas, kebabs and burgers and a small shop selling gifts.